sonofmammon/python-fundamentals/HackerRank/String-Manipulation/Sherlock and the Valid String.md

 **Explanation 2**

-All characters occur twice except for  which occurs  times.
-We can delete one instance of  to have a valid string.
+All characters occur twice except for **e** which occurs 3 times.
+We can delete one instance of e to have a valid string.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTMxNjU4NjRdfQ==
+eyJoaXN0b3J5IjpbLTQ3ODAwOTUwNV19
 -->